 When will I have an answer?

-Soon after the final decisions are made on November 9, 2018.
+Soon after the final decisions are made in Early December, 2019.

 Do I have to be a member of ALA/LITA or a LITA interest iroup (IG) or a committee?